sinaru/Procyon/README.md

 # Procyon

-_A lazy loading front end framework for backend APIs_
+_A lazy loading MVC front end framework_

 ## What is Procyon?